Resources Overview >

 The key to protecting your children online, and more importantly, teaching them how to protect themselves online, is to be aware of the environment they are in when they

-instant message, chat, text, use social networks, create video, blog and learn online.
+instant message, chat, text and learn online.
 We provide the following information in hopes that it will help you open up a dialog with your children regarding both the potential benefits and potential dangers that are a reality of online activity.
 In this section we

 cyberbullying, the permanency of what is posted online and how

 it can impact your child's future.
 For more information on those topics please use the Internet Safety Partners link.
 You can also view our MO ICAC brochure, which provides tips for talking to your children about

 Definition: Technology-facilitated child sexual exploitation including possession, distribution and creation of child pornography, as well as attempts by individuals to lure and travel to meet children for sexual encounters.

 Online child sexual exploitation is not only a mouthful to say, but a difficult topic to discuss with children, tweens and teens.
 For some the first step might be familiarizing themselves with Internet terminology and file types.
 To help you do that we have provided a glossary of terms in our Internet 101

 section and a link to a list of file extensions and their

 definitions.
 Others might be ready to visit out

 Internet Safety Partners section and search for videos, games and public service announcements to further facilitate conversation.